karimra/gnmic/docs/advanced/multi_outputs/influxdb_output.md

     health-check-period: 30s # server health check period, used to recover from server connectivity failure
     debug: false # enable debug
     enable-metrics: false # NOT IMPLEMENTED boolean, enables the collection and export (via prometheus) of output specific metrics
-    event-processors: # list of processors to apply on the mesage before writing
+    event-processors: # list of processors to apply on the message before writing
 ```

 `gnmic` uses the [`event`](../output_intro#formats-examples) format to generate the measurements written to influxdb